Shuttle/Shuttle.Access/README.md

 # Shuttle.Access

-An abstration layer for identity and access control.
+An Identity and Access Management (IAM) platform.